ligurio/ljopt/README.md

 Set a callback with `jit.attach(callback, "event")` and clear the same callback with `jit.attach(callback)`.

+**Arguments**

+1. function `callback`

+The callback function.
+The arguments passed to the callback depend on the event being reported:

+- "bc": function func - The function that's just been recorded
+- "trace": string what - description of the trace event: "flush", "start", "stop", "abort".
+Available for all events.
+- number tr - The trace number.
+Not available for flush.
+- function func - The function being traced.
+Available for start and abort.
+- number pc - The program counter - the bytecode number of the function being recorded (if this a Lua function).
+Available for start and abort.
+- number otr - start: the parent trace number if this is a side trace, abort: abort code
+- string oex - start: the exit number for the parent trace, abort: abort reason (string) "record": number tr - The trace number.
+Not available for flush.
+- function func - The function being traced.
+Available for start and abort.
+- number pc - The program counter - the bytecode number of the function being recorded (if this a Lua function).
+Available for start and abort.
+- number depth - The depth of the inlining of the current bytecode.
+  "texit": number tr - The trace number.
+Not available for flush.
+- number ex - The exit number
+- number ngpr - The number of general-purpose and floating point registers that are active at the exit.
+- number nfpr - The number of general-purpose and floating point registers that are active at the exit.

+2 string event

+The event to hook into.

 Source code: [LuaJIT compiler dump module](https://github.com/LuaJIT/LuaJIT/blob/v2.1/src/jit/dump.lua)

 ### References